brianach/fmcistore/README.md

 User stories were created to aid in the planning of the site and for the agile tasks for the application project.

-- As a staff user I can create location records so that markers will be available on the map
+- As a staff user I can edit a product so that it is up to date
-- As a staff user I can create a post so that users can get information about a well
+- As a staff user I can add a product so that users can purchase it
+- As a staff user I can delete a product so that it is no longer shown
-- As a visitor I can read posts on the home page
+- As a visitor I view products and services
-- As a visitor I can read an about page to get some background
+- As a visitor I can purchase products
-- As a visitor I can access a map page to see where wells are located
+- As a visitor I can select wearable products in different sizes
-- As a visitor I can click on a well marker to open a popup
+- As a visitor I can select wearable products and accessories
-- As a visitor I can click on the popup title to read more information
+- As a visitor I can modify my cart and add or remove products
-- As a visitor I can click on a button in the popup to see the location in google maps
+- As a visitor I can register so that I become a site user
-- As a user I can register on the site
+- As a user I can login so that I can see my order history
-- As a user I can like or unlike posts
+- As a user I can login so that I can change my delivery details
-- As a user I can add comments to information pages
+- As a user I can select wearable products in different sizes
-- As a site user I can edit or delete my own comments
+- As a user I can select wearable products and accessories
-- As a staff user I can approve comments made by user
+- As a user I can modify my cart and add or remove products

 ---